Severe Weather Arrangements

 Parents must complete a permission slip for their children to wear ear studs to school and to accept responsibility for any ear stud related accidents that may occur during the course of the school day.

 Please note that we still require children to remove any other form of ear jewellery, or to remove studs if parents have not completed the permission form.

-The form can be found on the 'letters and forms' page.
+The form can be found on the 'letters' page.

 No form of jewellery, other than stud earrings, is permitted unless it is for religious reasons.

 If this is the case then notification should be sent to the Headteacher in advance.

 Halfway Houses is dedicated to involving the local community and are very pleased to accept volunteer helpers, where possible.